sourcehut-mirrors/chawan/doc/config.md

 #### Search mode

 For on-page search, the above transformations do not apply; the search `/abcd` searches for the string `abcd` inside all lines.

-"Search" mode also has some other convenience transformations:
+Search mode also has some other convenience transformations (these do not work in match mode):

 * The string `\c` (backslash + lower-case c) inside a search-mode regex enables case-insensitive matching.
 * Conversely, `\C` (backslash + capital C) disables case-insensitive matching.
 (Useful if you have `ignore-case` set to true, which is the default.)
 * `\<` and `\>` is converted to `\b` (as in vi, grep, etc.)

-Note that none of these work in "match" mode.
+Like match mode, search mode operates on individual lines.
+This means that search patterns do not match text wrapped over multiple lines.

 ### Path handling

-Rules for path handling are similar to how strings in the shell are handled.
+Rules for path handling are similar to how the shell handles strings.

 * Tilde-expansion is used to determine the user's home directory.
 So e.g. `~/whatever` works.